 If you ignored our instructions and embarked on a journey without a spare tire, you can try to plug the flat tire before you make it to a repair shop, where they will plug and patch it properly.

 8) Pliers, scissors, a knife, wire cutters… or just a multi-tool kit

 There are many multi-tool solutions available on the market.
 The most famous (therefore, among the most expensive) are Leatherman.
 But just a little bit of research will bring hundreds of cheaper options that you might wanna consider.
 It’s better to have a nice bouquet in one place than dozens of things scattered all over the trunk.

 Do you have all of those items in your car?
 Tell us below in the comments section!

 And if you are ever in need of good repair service, we’ve got your back.
-Come to our repair shops in Hamilton and Oakville today!
+Come to our repair shops in Hamilton and Stoney Creek today!